-American sea captain Isaac Whittemore worked with the Russian American Company transporting hunters and trading furs.
+American sea captain Isaac Whittemore worked with the Russian American Company transporting sea otter hunters and trading furs.
 Whittemore was wrongly connected to the massacre of the Nicoleños.
 In 1856, a Santa Barbara Gazette article falsely claimed that Whittemore left sea otter hunters on San Nicolas Island in 1811 and picked them up after a massacre occurred.
 This event occurred in 1814 and Whittemore was not involved.

 DATE OF BIRTH: Unknown